Logotype for Great-West Lifeco Inc

 Investor Day 2025 summary

-Strategic direction and business evolution
+Strategic direction and business transformation

-Financial guidance and medium-term objectives
+Financial performance, guidance, and medium-term objectives

-• Raised base ROE objective to 19%+, with a medium-term base EPS growth objective of 8–10%, reflecting growth targets and a shift to a more capital-light business mix.
+• Raised base ROE objective to 19%+, reflecting confidence in growth targets and a continued shift to a more capital-light business mix.

-Segment highlights and growth drivers
+Segment strategies and growth drivers

 • All segments emphasize capital-efficient growth, high base capital generation (80–90% for Canada and Europe, 60–80% for CRS), and increasing base ROE.